Midlife Aches & Load Signals

 5. Exercise That Used to Help Now Makes Things Worse

-Movement no longer clears pain — it accumulates it.
+You used to be able to move through soreness.
+Now exercise leaves you worse for two days.
+The fitness is still there; the recovery margin is gone.
 Capacity mismatch, impaired recovery signaling, mitochondrial under-output, and inflammatory stickiness all stall clearance — often labeled “deconditioning” when depleted recovery capacity is the actual mechanism.

 A depleted system performing without recovery — the fitness is still there; the margin is gone.